Jha-Pranav/OpenTransformer/multiformer/README.md

 Each notebook serves a specific purpose, ranging from data preparation and model training to evaluation and optimization techniques.

-## Contribution Guidelines

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository's `develop` branch.

-Please ensure your code follows the project's coding standards and includes appropriate documentation.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](multiformer/LICENSE) file for details.